DNAstack/search-python-client/README.md

 # Install
 ```
-pip install git+https://github.com/DNAstack/search-python-client --no-cache-dir
+pip install search-python-client --no-cache-dir
 ```

 # Tests
-There are many ways to te4st, but this is the easiest way
+There are many ways to test, but this is the easiest way
 ```
 git clone https://github.com/DNAstack/search-python-client
 cd search-python-client